chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-This would result in an output like:
+This would result in an output like this:

 ```ts
  string: z.string({